Sexual pheromone diffuser of the species Prays citri to attract males, with a duration of 40 days in normal field conditions...

 To carry out mass trapping the number of traps per area should be increased depending on the location and homogeneity of the crops.
 One trap can control an area of between 500 and 1,000 m².
 This entails a trap density of 10 to 20 traps per hectare.

-An ECONEX POLILLERO, EOSTRAP®, ECONEX TRIANGULAR without sheets, ECONEX TRIANGULAR DISPOSABLE or ECONEX TRIANGULAR MINI DISPOSABLE, and a pheromone diffuser ECONEX PRAYS CITRI 2 MG 40 DAYS as attractant.
+An ECONEX POLILLERO, EOSTRAP®, ECONEX TRIANGULAR without sheets, ECONEX DISPOSABLE WHITE TRIANGULAR or ECONEX DISPOSABLE WHITE TRIANGULAR MINI, and a pheromone diffuser ECONEX PRAYS CITRI 2 MG 40 DAYS.

 PERIOD OF USE